YMCA: YMCA Scouts

-From the 1940s

-YMCA Motion Picture Bureau, renamed Association Films in 1946, was one of the UK's largest non-theatrical distribution companies.
+YMCA Motion Picture Bureau, renamed Association Films in 1946, was one of the United Kingdom's largest non-theatrical distribution companies.
 In 1947 the World YMCA gained special consultative status with the United Nations Economic and Social Council.
 In 1955 the first black President of the World YMCA, Charles Dunbar Sherman from Liberia, was elected.
 At 37 years, he was also the youngest president in World YMCA history.
 In 1959 YMCA of the USA developed the first nationally organized scuba diving course and certified their first skin and scuba diving instructors.

 By 1974, YMCA had set up a curriculum to begin teaching cave diving.

 In 1973, the Sixth World Council in Kampala, Uganda, became the first World Council in Africa, hosted by Uganda YMCA.
 It reaffirmed the Paris Basis and adopted a declaration of principles, known as the Kampala Principles.
 It include the principles of justice, creativity and honesty.
 It stated what had become obvious: that a global viewpoint was more necessary.
 It also recognized that YMCA and its national member organizations would have to take political stands, particularly in international challenges and crises.

 In 1976, YMCA of the USA appointed Violet King Henry to executive director to its Organizational Development Group, making her the first woman named to a senior management position with the American national YMCA.

 In 1985, the World Council of YMCAs passed a resolution against apartheid, and anti-apartheid campaigns were formed under the leadership of Lee Soo-Min (Korea), the first Asian secretary general of the World YMCA.

-Challenge 21 and recent years

 In 1998, the 14th World Council of YMCAs in Germany adopted "Challenge 21", intended to place more focus on global challenges, such as gender equality, sustainable development, war and peace, fair distribution, and the challenges of globalization, racism, and HIV/AIDS.

+21st century

-In 2002, the World Council in Oaxtepec, Morelos, in Mexico, called for a peaceful solution to the Middle East crisis.
+In 2002, the World Council in Oaxtepec, Morelos, Mexico, called for a peaceful solution to the Middle East crisis.
 On 12 July 2010, YMCA of the USA rebranded its name to the popular nickname "The Y" and revised the iconic red and black logo to create five colored versions.
 Today, YMCAs are open to all, regardless of ability, age, culture, ethnicity, gender, race, religion, sexual orientation and socioeconomic background.

 During the 19th World Council meeting in 2018 in Chiang Mai, Carlos Sanvee from Togo became the first African and current Secretary General of World YMCA.
 During the same World Council meeting, Patricia Pelton from Canada emerged as the first female President of World YMCA.

 YMCA's 175th anniversary in 2019 was celebrated with a global gathering of the organisation's young leaders at ExCeL London from 4 to 7 August, with 3,200 people from 100 countries.
 The event celebrated youth leadership, and elevated the United Nations Sustainable Development Goals.
-It was attended by guests including the Jayathma Wickramanayake on behalf of Office of the Secretary-General's Envoy on Youth and María Fernanda Espinosa, the President of the United Nations General Assembly.
+It was attended by guests including Jayathma Wickramanayake on behalf of Office of the Secretary-General's Envoy on Youth, and María Fernanda Espinosa, the President of the United Nations General Assembly.